NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Made a strong hit
     - Launches
 - 6AAA(A) does one more damage on each hit with less lift and better connection in the air
-- 4A DEF window starts frame 10 and ends frame 28 (animation ends frame 43)
+- 4A DEF from frames 11-35, animation ends frame 51
 - 4B blockstun adjusted (TODO: in what way?)
 - Act4A
     - All hits are unblockable except the last